 Move around.
 Try a standing desk situation at your kitchen counter for a bit.
 Work from your couch, work from bed (but notice if you’re getting too sleepy!).

 All these changes at once might feel anything but normal.
 At a biological level, humans are averse to change.
 Channeling routines that reinforce a normal workday, however, can help you cope with all of that.

 - Set normal working hours (and stick to them).
-Having a clear divide between work time and rest time is important to sustaining your energy levels and productivity for the long haul.
+Having a clear divide between work time and rest time is important to sustaining your energy levels and productivity for the long haul, by arranging a schedule with the help of a weekly schedule template you can easily manage your work and achieve a work-life balance.
 Even though, right now, you can’t physically leave your work laptop at the office for the weekend, you can still close it down at home, tuck it away, and intentionally make time away from checking your work email.

 - Get dressed (or don’t).
 Whether you typically plan your outfits out a week in advance, or you throw together an ensemble from the top of your clean clothes pile, or you stay in your PJs until noon – no judgements here!
 What’s important is that you stick to what you normally do, so long as it continues to make you feel good.

 - Brush your teeth.
 This is an obvious but important reminder, especially since you probably won’t be making your annual trip to your dentist any time soon.
 Brushing your teeth can also help you feel more awake during the day, especially during that all too familiar post-lunch extra-drowsy time of day.

 - Brush or comb your hair.
 Especially as we lean more on video-based conferencing, you might not want your boss or your client to see your bedhead.
 Unless you’ve styled your hair to look that way.